 Despite a deposed despot and declining foreign occupation, Iraqi labour continues to struggle for recognition.
 What chances are there for international support for the struggle of workers in one of the essential oil producing economies?

-Union and workers rights and labour organisations in post-Soviet countries
+Workers' rights and labour organisations in post-Soviet countries